-Rubber is an excellent electrical insulating material, especially the natural one.
+Rubber is an excellent electrical insulating material, especially natural ones.
 It has good dielectric strength and it can withstand large electric voltage.
 So, gloves made of rubber or other insulating material can prevent electrocution.
 But it depends on the design and voltage rating of the gloves.

 Well maintained and tested gloves will definitely protect you from electric shock.

 The electrical gloves are normally rated according to the electrical voltage they can endure safely.
-The class of the electrical gloves are color-coded.
+The class of the electrical gloves is color-coded.

-If there is any puncture hole in the rubber gloves, the integrity of the gloves would be compromised and you may get shock.
-Besides, household or medical grade gloves are made with rubber which is not 100% pure and mixed up with other substances.
+If there is any puncture hole in the rubber gloves, the integrity of the gloves would be compromised and you may get shocked.
+Besides, household or medical grade gloves are made with rubber that is not 100% pure and mixed up with other substances.
 These gloves are not suitable for electric work.

 Nitrile gloves are prone to damage easily and they have low dielectric strength.
 So, they are not ideal for high voltage protection.